GregRos/meta-types/1 Definitions.md

 ```
 < Bar := string, Foo := number>
-// Expected Foo to be a subtype of string
+// ERROR: Expected Foo to be a subtype of string

 < A := string >
-// Must have members Bar, Foo
+// ERROR: Must have members Bar, Foo
 ```

 Constraints are also allowed to reference themselves: